DS-223/Group-5/docs/api.md

 This service exposes the **REST API layer** for the Customer Loyalty & Analytics system.
 It powers the dashboard, segmentation visualizations, survival models, and automated email campaigns.

-Built with **FastAPI**, the API provides endpoints for querying customer data, analyzing transactions, generating RFM segments, and sending retention emails.
+Built with **FastAPI**, the API provides endpoints for querying customer data, analyzing transactions, generating RFM segments, launching email campaigns, and dashboard filters.

 ---